SmallPatatas/blundervalley/content/blog/so-many-unanswered-questions.md

 Most jobs associated with data centre projects are short term for the construction phase.
 * How many of the "thousands of jobs" that will supposedly be created are only temporary, and how many are permanent positions?
+* On the Wonder Valley website, the image showing the 'Development Concept Plan' includes a large area labeled 'Worker Camp'.
+Does this mean that most workers will be temporary employees, and hired from outside the local area?

 ## Noise